Back to Glossary

 Sortio's Smart Folders can automate workspace-level organization so developers focus on code rather than file management

-Developer File Organization Best Practices
+Getting Developer File Organization right

 1